digitalrebar/provision/doc/ux/portal/homeux.rst

 Endpoints
 ~~~~~~~~~

-This section provides a list of Endpoints avaialble to the user from the membership organization (Group) the user is connect to.
+This section provides a list of Endpoints available to the user from the membership organization (Group) the user is connect to.

-There is an option to chnage the Icons used in the RackN Portal WHAT IS THIS?
+There is an option to change the Icons used in the RackN Portal WHAT IS THIS?

 For each Endpoint listed the following data is shown: